Exchange Visitor VisaOn this page:

 The exchange visitor program's J visa is designed to promote the interchange of persons, knowledge, and skills in the fields of education, arts, and sciences.
 Participants include students at all academic levels; trainees obtaining on-the-job training with firms, institutions, and agencies; teachers of primary, secondary, and specialized schools; professors coming to teach or do research at institutions of higher learning; research scholars; professional trainees in the medical and allied fields; and international visitors coming for the purpose of travel, observation, consultation, research, training, sharing, or demonstrating specialized knowledge or skills, or participating in organized people-to-people programs.

-The spouse and/or child of an exchange visitor in the U.S. may not work while holding a J-2 visa unless they have filed Form I-765, Application for Employment Authorization.
+The spouse and/or child of an exchange visitor in the United States may not work while holding a J-2 visa unless they have filed Form I-765, Application for Employment Authorization.
 U.S. Citizenship and Immigration Services (USCIS) must have reviewed the Form I-765 and given permission to the J-2 holder to work.
-The USCIS website has a PDF document titled "Employment Authorization" that has more details.
+The USCIS website has a PDF document titled "Employment Authorization" that has more information.

 To apply for a J visa, you must submit the following:

-- A Nonimmigrant Visa Electronic Application (DS-160) Form.
-Visit the DS-160 webpage for more information about the DS-160.
+- An Online Nonimmigrant Visa Application (Form DS-160).
+Visit the DS-160 web page for more information about the DS-160.

 - A passport valid for travel to the United States with a validity date at least six months beyond your intended period of stay in the United States (unless country-specific agreements provide exemptions).
 If more than one person is included in your passport, each person desiring a visa must submit an application.

-- One (1) 2"x2" (5cmx5cm) photograph.
-This page has information about the required photo format.
+- One (1) 2"x2" (5cmx5cm) photograph taken within the last six months.
+This web page has information about the required photo format.